 ALM provides a way to bundle several test sets together, regardless of their type, to create a Build Verification Suite.
 The build verification suite is used to check the overall status of your build.
 A build verification suite may contain both Functional test sets and a single Performance test set.

 You can create multiple build verification suites to check the application at varying levels of comprehensiveness.
 One large build verification suite can be created and scheduled to run every night, and another build verification suite containing only the core test sets can be created and scheduled to run every hour, or manually every time a build is produced.

-For details about build verification suites, see Build Verification Overview.
+For details, see Build Verification Suites.

 ALM provides a way to define a set of environment parameters that you can bundle with your build configuration suites and test sets, called an AUT Environment Configuration.

 Instead of defining and running several different tests that use the same logic but need different environment parameters, you can simply bundle a set of environment parameters into an AUT environment configuration.
 When you run your build verification configuration suites or functional test sets, you can provide your AUT environment configuration, and ALM uses those parameters to run your tests.

 If your application environment is dynamic and changing, you may want to use ALM Desktop Client and Lab Management to link your AUT environment configurations to CDA.
 Linking the environment parameters in your AUT environment configuration to CDA allows you to dynamically provision and deploy your application environment using a private or public cloud.

 For details about CDA servers, see Create and configure CDA servers.